 Closed-head injuries, on the other hand, are when the brain is damaged because of a jolt or blow to the head, without the skull actually being pierced.
 These types of head injury can be just as serious, if not more so.

-Below are some example of head injuries, but even if your injury type isn’t listed here, it’s likely we can still help.
+Below are some example of head injuries, but even if your injury type isn’t listed here, it’s likely you can still seek help.

 Seeing someone close to you suffer from a traumatic injury can be very upsetting.
 It’s normal to want the best for them, but because of their injury they may not be able to take action themselves.

-That’s why we can help you make a claim on someone else’s behalf.
-Our solicitors will work hard to get them the compensation they need to pay for their treatment and will also look to cover the future impacts which their injury might have on their life.
+That’s why you can legally make a claim on someone else’s behalf.
+Your injury solicitor will work hard to get them the compensation they need to pay for their treatment and will also look to cover the future impacts which their injury might have on their life.

-If you or someone close to you has suffered from an injury which is likely to continue to affect your life in the future, or will need ongoing medical treatment, then we may be able to help you make a serious injury claim.
+If you or someone close to you has suffered from an injury which is likely to continue to affect your life in the future, or will need ongoing medical treatment, then you may be able to ask for help to make a serious injury claim.

 They might also be able to arrange for you to receive interim payments of compensation to cover the immediate expenses.